Cohomological rigidity of manifolds with torus actions: I: Introduction

 Thanks to Suyoung Choi for enlightening conversations about the cohomological rigidity problem of quasitoric manifolds at Fudan University.
 Thanks also to the organizers of the Fudan Topology Workshop in January 2016 for giving us an opportunity to discuss.

-We also thank the Departments of Mathematics, Princeton University and Rider University, and the organizers of the Princeton-Rider Workshop on the Homotopy Theory of Polyhedral Products in May-June 2017, for making the first author present our work and for providing the first and the second authors financial support, and special thanks to Fr\'ed\'eric Bosio for helpful comments and for introducing us to the important result of \cite{B17} there, which is closely related to the $B$-rigidity result of our work.
+We also thank the Departments of Mathematics, Princeton University and Rider University, and the organizers of the Princeton-Rider Workshop on the Homotopy Theory of Polyhedral Products in May-June 2017, for giving an opportunity to the first author to present our work and for providing the first and the second authors financial support, and special thanks to Fr\'ed\'eric Bosio for helpful comments and for introducing us to the important result of \cite{B17} there, which is closely related to the {(bigraded) $B$-rigidity} result of our work.

 Many thanks to Nikolay Erokhovets for providing many important references and remarks, as well as proofreading early versions for misprints.